 Her voice sounded funny.
 He couldn’t put his finger on just what it was.
-But she sounded… giddy.
+But she sounded…giddy.
 And he had never known Jules to sound giddy.
-When his roommate Niles came in and asked if he wanted to go out for a beer, Simon nodded.
-The last thing he wanted to do was stay in and bum out.
+When his roommate Niles came in and asked if he wanted to go out for a beer, Simon jumped up and followed him out.
+The last thing he wanted to do was stay in and think.

 And so it was with a trace of resentment that she reported some five weeks later on their way to the restaurant that she hadn’t gotten her period.

 He didn’t answer right away; it was as if it was too impossible for him to even consider.
 Then he said, “You did the math?”